-Malaysia's Najib charged with corruption, weeks after stunning ouster
+Malaysia's Najib charged with corruption, weeks after stunning election defeat

 SRC has been the initial focus of Malaysian investigators as all the suspicious transactions involving it went through Malaysian entities, unlike other 1MDB-related transactions that went through foreign banks and companies.

-The judge imposed a temporary gag order to stop public discussion beyond the merits of the case.
+The judge imposed a temporary gag order to stop public discussion of the case.
 Najib’s lawyers have said their client has been dragged through a trial by the media.

-Najib joined parliament at the age of 23 and attained the top job in 2009, setting up 1MDB shortly after, but his second term in office from 2013 was plagued by allegations about it.
+Najib entered parliament at 23 and attained the top job in 2009, setting up 1MDB shortly after, but his second term in office was plagued by allegations about the fund.

 Mahathir, who helped Najib’s political ascent before turning on him as the accusations surfaced, led a campaign to unseat him, appealing to voters’ disgust with a government apparently mired in corruption.